World In Paris

 Where to stay in Paris?
 The best area to stay in Paris very much depends on the sort of trip you’re planning.
 Check our suggestions below for sightseeing, luxury, family, and first-time trips to Paris.

 So you got your train or flight tickets for your Paris trip, and the countdown starts!
 In the previous chapter, you have more or less decided where to stay in Paris (the Arrondissement of Paris).
-The next step of your Paris trip plan is to book accommodation in Paris.
+The next step of your Paris travel plan is to book accommodation in Paris.

 Hotels and Hostels in Paris